Andreani24/Alignment_assessment/README.md

 Click the "Camera Mode Session" button from the main menu.

-The main menu will minimise, and two new windows will appear:
-- A control console (terminal window)
-- The Swift Imaging software window
+The main menu will minimise, The Swift Imaging software window should appear shortly

 ### 2. Controls (in the terminal window)

 **Homing**: Before you begin, you must home the device.
-Press `h` to start the homing sequence.
+Press **h** to start the homing sequence.

 **Manual Rotation**:
 - Press the **Up Arrow** ↑ to rotate the motor forward continuously